shanesturrock/bioit/docs/Installation.md

     exclude=kernel*

 If there's a bad kernel issue comment this line out, update the kernel and reboot the machine to apply the update but otherwise this should be fine and will allow the machine to stay up for extended periods.

-## Turn off the automatic bug reporting tool

-Users can't see the crash reports anyway so remove it using:

-### CentOS 7

-    yum -y remove abrt

-### Rocky Linux 8

-    dnf -y remove abrt

 ## Other useful packages